Headlines »

 Oluyitan Presents book at Aso Rock

-ly presented to the Nigerian President, Mohammad Buhari, through his Special Adviser on media relations, Mr. Femi Adesina, addresses the role of religion in the success of anti-corruption programs.
+The book which has been formally presented to the Nigerian President, Mohammad Buhari, through his Special Adviser on media relations, Mr. Femi Adesina, addresses the role of religion in the success of anti-corruption programs.
 The book provides an in-depth a case study of a successful grassroots effort to engage individual citizens and offers concrete policy recommendations for grassroots activists, students and researcher of democracy and local strides towards engaging citizens about corruption and transparency in African communities

 To order copies of this book CLICK HERE